-At Randstad, I set up a programme called ‘How I Became’.
-My team reached out to a special group of placed candidates.
-We ask them to share 'one piece of advice' for the next generation of people coming through.
+As the marketing director at Randstad, I set up a programme called ‘How I Became’.
+My team reached out to a special group of candidates who had found their fulfiilment@work.
+We asked them to share their own 'one piece of advice' for the next generation coming through.

-'The 12%ers', as they became known, had found their fulfilment at work.
-But they have a lot more in common, and they play by a different set of rules to manage their careers than the rest of us.
-I'm on a mission to share these new rules with the brave, adventurous souls (or smart, ambitious executives) struggling to find fulfilment in their working lives.
+'The 12%ers', as they became known, play by a different set of rules to manage their careers.
+I'm on a mission to share these new rules with the ambitious executives as they work through their own journeys to find the fulfilment they’re looking for in their own working lives.

 'Becoming Me' is a 10-minute documentary focusing on the lives of four people, their career dilemmas, and the twist and turns in their journeys to find their ideal jobs.
 The stories are told in a revealing series of interviews, and the film is directed by multi award-winning filmmaker Ben Anthony.